Hawaii is renowned for having some of the world’s best sunsets and Waikiki is no exception!

 The peninsula is part of the Ala Moana Beach Park and spans over 30 acres.
 The island is dubbed Aina Moana or land from the sea, and we think it is aptly named.

 Visitors are in for twice the luck, as the park offers stunning views of both Honolulu and Waikiki.
-Swimming is ideal for children in Magic Island, as the waters are always calm and protected by lifeguards.
+Swimming is ideal for children in Magic Island, as lifeguards always calm and protect the waters.

 What makes Magic Island the perfect location for watching the sunset, however, is the series of picnic tables placed conveniently under shady trees.